r-ikota/azblob/README.md

-# azblob -- operating Azure Blob storage
+# azblob -- a simple tool for Azure Blob storage

 ## Requirements